 France Pari is a relatively new French bookmaker.
 The company was founded in 2008 and approved by the Regulatory Authority of Online Games (ARJEL) in 2010.
-Their business model relies on offering a traditional online sportsbook and also selling and licencing software to competing operators both domestically and abroad.
+Their business model relies on offering a traditional online bookie and also selling and licencing software to competing operators both domestically and abroad.

 The company has some high profile backing, with the likes of former Formula One star Alain Prost and former French international footballer Frank Lebeouf having active ambassadorial roles and stakes in the company.
 In 2010 the new legislation which legalised online betting opened up a plethora of new opportunities for sports gambling firms, with bookmakers able to offer markets on a wide range of sports.

 France Pari’s website is crisp and well designed and it has adopted a traditional French red, white and blue colour scheme.
 The list of different sports and markets can be found down the left hand side of the page, with football and tennis at the top.
-Four tabs across the top of the page provide quick access to the Sportsbook, Live Betting, Jackpot Pool style betting and Horse Racing sections.
+Four tabs across the top of the page provide quick access to the Bookmaker, Live Betting, Jackpot Pool style betting and Horse Racing sections.

 Since the new legislation came into force, the French sports gaming market has flourished and France Pari have been one of the best performing firms.
 In the first quarter of 2014 the company generated revenue of over €4m, with profits rising considerably as a result of a 70% increase in operations.

-Whilst these figures are small fry in comparison to established online bookmakers around the world, they are encouraging as both the company and sportsbook market in France are still in their infancy.
+Whilst these figures are small fry in comparison to established online bookmakers around the world, they are encouraging as both the company and bookmaker market in France are still in their infancy.
 Sports gambling is gaining an increasing market share as poker revenues in the regulated French market remain flat.

 France Pari offers solid football coverage, with odds for most of the major leagues from around the world available.
 For domestic football in France, odds for each round of upcoming matches can be found along with the outright prices for the winner of both Ligue 1 and Ligue 2.
 While the basics are covered, there are no Specials markets for any of the leagues – something which most of the major European bookmakers will offer.